steph-inners/steph-inners.github.io/index.md

 - [My favorite sketching brushes for Procreate](https://jingsketch.gumroad.com/l/JingsketchBrushes)

 ### My favorite art supply sites
 - [Jetpens](jetpens.com).
 Best for notebooks, fountain pens & inks.
-Has great guides, tutorials, and comparisons for writing supplies
+Has great guides, tutorials, and comparisons for writing supplies.
-- [Blick](dickblick.com) Best for paints, brushes, markers and traditional other media.
+- [Blick](dickblick.com) Best for paints, brushes, markers and other traditional media.
 Has a wide range of quality from student to professional.
 Also carries Copic refills and replacement parts.

 <a href="#top">Return to top</a>
 # Code
 ## Handy SQL tricks
+I wrote these to make my life easier.
+I hope they help you too :)
 - [Export from a SQL database to CSV using Bulk Copy (BCP) WITH a header row](https://github.com/steph-inners/handy-SQL-tricks/blob/main/sp_CsvWithHeaders.sql)

 ## How Records Retention works